Banff Open Top Touring: Full Review

 With our tour taking place in May, the automobile’s open top was equipped with windows.
 May in the Rockies can be pretty unpredictable in terms of weather, so we were thankful to feel cozy and warm while still having views through the glass ceiling.
 In the summer months, the glass pops out for the full open-top experience!

-The automobile was equipped with blankets for any guests chilled from the mountain air, cup holders for any drinks you choose to bring aboard, and USB charging ports in case your camera or phone loses charge from all the photo opportunities.
+The automobile was equipped with blankets for guests who were chilled from the mountain air, cup holders for drinks you chose to bring aboard, and USB charging ports in case your camera or phone lost charge from all the photo opportunities.

-We toured through Banff and to our two marvelous viewpoints.
-The guide told stories of royalty and celebrities that visited this gorgeous town all the way back to the 1930s, intertwined with facts about every site, mountain, and wildlife that we came across.
-Lessons of local indigenous tribes, from historical stories to modern music, were also shared.
+We toured Banff and to our two marvelous viewpoints.
+The guide told stories of royalty and celebrities who visited this gorgeous town from the 1930s, intertwined with facts about every site, mountain, and wildlife we encountered.
+Lessons about local indigenous tribes, from historical stories to modern music, were also shared.

 At both viewpoints, we were treated to a fun surprise!
-First, old-school view finders to get a true feel for touring back in the 1930s.
-Second, tasty hot chocolate to enjoy with one of the best views in Banff!
+First, we had old-school view finders to get a true feel for touring back in the 1930s.
+Second, we had tasty hot chocolate to enjoy with one of the best views in Banff!

-After 1.5 hours, we finished our circuit back at the Mount Royal Hotel doors.
+After 1.5 hours, we finished our circuit and went back to the Mount Royal Hotel doors.
 We thanked our guide with a gratuity before continuing down Banff Ave to reminisce on this luxurious experience.

 Banff Open Top Tours: Good to Know